 Shin Pain (Care of the Young Athlete)

-involved in running, jumping, or high-impact sports.
-Shin pain can be caused by
+Shin pain occurs most often in athletes involved in running, jumping, or high-impact sports.
+It can be caused by shin splints (also called

-Symptoms of bone-related shin pain may include
+Bone-related shin pain symptoms may include

-Pain in a very focal area of the shin
+Pain in a very focal area of the shin (fingertip pain)

 Pain during and after running